Dan Gargan

 Dan Gargan (born December 14, 1982) is an American former professional soccer player who last played for LA Galaxy in Major League Soccer.
 He is the former color commentator for Atlanta United FC on Fox Sports South and Fox Sports Southeast.
-Currently, Gargan is the managing director of one of the best youth sports clubs in the midwest, Lou Fusz Athletic.

 Career

 High School and College

-Gargan attended the prestigious Chestnut Hill Academy, which he helped to back-to-back Interacademic League championships in 2000 and 2001, as well as being named All-State and team and league MVP.
+Gargan attended Chestnut Hill Academy, where he was named All-State and team and league MVP.
 Played for the Olympic Development Program Regional Team in 1998, 1999, and 2000.
 Played club ball for the strong FC Coppa team.
 He played college soccer at Georgetown University, scoring 11 goals and assisted on 18 while appearing in 75 games.
 He also garnered team MVP honors and captained the squad in both his junior and senior seasons.

 Professional

 Gargan was drafted in the fourth round (43rd overall) by Colorado Rapids in the 2005 MLS Supplemental Draft.
 After what some considered a breakout season in 2006, he was awarded the "Rapids Most Improved Player" title.
 Though considered an adequate right back, Gargan was waived by the Rapids early in the 2008 season, after undergoing surgery for both a torn ACL and separated shoulder that offseason, as they faced a roster crunch and a surplus of defenders.
 It was popular among Rapids fans to cheer "Release the Gargan!" every time Dan came onto the field.

-Following a brief period as an unattached player on trial, Gargan was signed by Chivas USA on April 25, 2008., but announced his retirement from professional soccer, citing personal reasons, on May 9, 2008 without playing a game.
+Following a brief period as an unattached player on trial, Gargan was signed by Chivas USA on April 25, 2008., but announced his retirement from professional soccer, citing personal reasons, on May 9, 2008, without playing a game.

 Gargan returned to the game to play for Puerto Rico Islanders of the USL First Division in mid-2009, playing in 29 games for the team, helping them reach the USL-1 post season and advance in the CONCACAF Champions League to group stage play.

 In early 2010, he was on trial with Toronto FC, scoring the first goal of their preseason.
 On March 26, 2010, Toronto FC signed Gargan to a contract.
 He made his debut for Toronto in away loss to New England Revolution on April 10.
 He scored his first career MLS goal in a 1–1 draw with Houston Dynamo on July 1.
 He quickly earned a spot as a continual starter, playing in all spots across the midfield and back line, sporting the captain's armband towards the close of the season.
 Even with a coaching change that offseason, this role would continue in to the following season when he started in 12 of his 16 appearances, before being traded to Chicago midseason.